pentandra/proposals/proposal.md

 tools, projects, organizations, funders, individuals, interfaces, and expectations in a unified way.

----
-Most of our efforts on defining the Scholarly Commons.
-The Commons is more than principles, it's the practices that are most important, and which the principles should inform.

-Foremost, the Scholarly Commons is a culture, but we lack the technology to enable and support that culture.
-It's great to enumerate principles, but we have no way right now to practice in a way that invites participation.

-anyone's voice to be heard and understood correctly while receiving full credit for their contribution.

----

 The work is composed of three interrelated subprojects:

 ; [Open-research curation system](#open-research-curation-system)